Article No. 4200264501

 Clean any greyed wood surfaces with Wood Revitalizer.

-Pre-treat wood in outdoor areas which requires protection against rot and blue stain with Wood Protection Primer.*
+Pre-treat exterior wood which requires protection against rot and blue stain with Wood Protection Primer.* (*Use biocides safely.
+Always read the label and product information before use.)

 Temperature of material, surroundings and substrate: from min. +5 °C to max. +30 °C.